Lola Artôt de Padilla: Biography

 She was famous for her interpretation of Cherubino in The Marriage of Figaro and Zerlina in Don Giovanni, both by Mozart (her father Mariano Padilla y Ramos had himself been a renowned Don Giovanni).
 Her repertory also included the Countess in The Marriage of Figaro, Marie in Smetana's The Bartered Bride, Charlotte in Massenet's Werther, Micaela in Bizet's Carmen, and Oscar in Verdi's Un ballo in maschera.

-Lola Artôt de Padilla died in Berlin in 1933, aged either 52 or 56, and is buried at the Südwestfriedhof, Stahnsdorf.
+Lola Artôt de Padilla died in Berlin in 1933, aged either 52 or 56, and was buried at the Stahnsdorf South-Western Cemetery near Berlin.

 Recordings

 She made a number of recordings and she appears in EMI's The Record of Singing.